EN

 Requirements for the Parent Company

-The foreign company must be registered and operate in its jurisdiction.
+The foreign company must be duly registered and operating in its jurisdiction at the time of applying for accreditation in Russia.
 It provides the following documents to the Federal Tax Service:

 • Founding documents (charter, extract from the register);